 How to book

-To book a massage please call or text me on 07530 927400
+To book a massage, please call or text me on 07530 927400

 When you have booked in with me, please fill out my client intake form by clicking here or following the link below before your first treatment.
-This will help me understand your needs and give me details of any injuries you may have.

 If you’ve never tried massage, here is some information about its possible health benefits and what to expect during a massage therapy session.

 Massage may range from light strokes to deep pressure.
 There are many different types of massage and an experienced therapist will blend a tailor the treatment to your needs as I do.
-Some of the more familiar techniques are mentioned in the text below.

 Swedish —This is a gentle form of massage that uses long strokes, kneading, deep circular movements, vibration and tapping to help relax and energize you.